Jump to: Fall 2016 Graduate Courses

 141: The Meaning Life

 This course is an introduction to philosophy through one of the best-known philosophical questions: what is the meaning of life?
 We will discuss the question itself (for example, what would it even mean for a life to have a meaning?) and various classical and contemporary attempts to answer it.
 Assignments may include short papers and exams.

 210-1: Reason in Communication

 This course is about critical thinking.
 Some forms of reasoning are more persuasive than others, but many persuasive forms of reasoning are fallacious.
 We will critically examine various patterns of reasoning (arguments) commonly used in newspaper editorials, political speeches, classrooms, courtrooms, and advertisements with the aim of discerning the difference between good and bad reasoning.
 This skill in critical thinking may also improve your argumentative writing.
 This is not a course in formal, or symbolic logic like 211 although there will be some very elementary symbolic logic.
-We will also look at simple patterns of causal and statistical reasoning.
+We will also look at simple examples of causal and statistical reasoning.
 For more information, browse through the required text: Critical thinking, 10th edition, by B.N.
 Moore and R. Parker, McGraw-Hill.

 211-1: Elementary Logic

 A hotel manager put up a sign reading: “No one is permitted on these premises unless accompanied by a registered guest”.
 Apparently the manager failed to realize that from the statement on the sign it follows that no unaccompanied registered guest is permitted on the premises!
 In general, the question of which statements follow from other statements is quite tricky.
 This course addresses this tricky question by (1) introducing a symbolic language into which one can translate a great many ordinary English sentences and almost all mathematical sentences, and by (2) using an automated proof procedure to show that certain sentences follow from other sentences.